 I’ve never had any issues with buffering with this configuration.
 And it’s nice to know that you have a 2nd back-up card slot that has some exquisite Fuji JEPGs on it just in case.

 Because I back the JPEG card up when I get back from a wedding, I format both cards before a new wedding.

 In SAVE DATA SETTING I set it to RAW/JPEG and I then set the camera up to record Fine + RAW in IMAGE QUALITY, whilst RAW RECORDING is set to Compressed.

 I won’t lie, the battery life on the fujis is terrible for shooting weddings.
 I have three batteries for each camera and I will usually use them all on a full 12 hour day.
+Plus I carry extra batteries as well for back up.
 The EVF will take a lot of the juice so I make sure to do a little bit of power management throughout the day.
 I’ll also typically charge 2 or 3 batteries during the Wedding Breakfast.
 Again, this just gives me a buffer in case anything goes wrong.
 Generally, if you have time to put some batteries on charge do it!
 But what you sacrifice in length of charge, you obviously make up in weight.
 And I honestly don’t mind carrying around a few more batteries compared to the weight of two DSLRs.

 Wait, come back!